-- If a significant increase in credit risk ("SICR" since initial recognition is identified, the financial instrument is moved to "Stage 2" but is not yet deemed to be credit impaired; - If the financial instrument is credit-impaired, the financial instrument is then moved to "Stage 3; - Financial instruments in Stage 1 have their ECL measured at an amount equal to the portion of lifetime expected credit losses that result from default events possible within the next 12 months.
+- financial instrument is then moved to "Stage 3; - Financial instruments in Stage 1 have their ECL measured at an amount equal to the portion of lifetime expected credit losses that result from default events possible within the next 12 months.
 Instruments in Stage 2 or 3 have their ECL measured based on expected credit losses on a lifetime basis; - A pervasive concept in measuring ECL in accordance with IFRS 9 is that it should consider forward-looking information; and - Purchased or originated credit-impaired financial assets are those financial assets that are credit-impaired on initial recognition.
 Their ECL is always measured on a lifetime basis (Stage 3).